Alfresco/tutorials/docs/api-tutorial/introduction.md

 And lastly, to delete your folder and contract first make sure that your variables are set to the right nodes then send a DELETE request to `/nodes/{contractId}` and `/{folderId}` in turn.
 It is also possible to delete the folder directly as this will delete the contract within as well.

-If you want to know more about how to work with API’s and dive in a little deeper, check out Gavin Cornwell's [blog](https://hub.alfresco.com/t5/alfresco-content-services-blog/v1-rest-api-part-1-introduction/ba-p/286874) or continue with the second part of this series.